curioustorvald/Terrarum/SAVE_FORMAT.md

 (TEVD stands for Terrarum Virtual Disk spec version 3, TVDA stands for spec version 254; both have MAGIC header of `TEVd`)

+## Handling The Player Data ##

+Some of the "player assets" are stored to the world, such assets include:
+- Physical Status (last position and size as in scale)
+- Inventory (instance of ActorInventory)

+When loading the game, values from the World must be used and discard whatever might be stored in the IngamePlayer.

+Making `inventory` transient is impossible as it would render Storage Chests unusable.

 ## Prerequisites ##

 1. Player ID must not be strictly 9545698 (0x91A7E2)